AsemFathi/GalleryApp/README.md

 basic project but it would definitely help you in learning important concepts.

-Tools/ languages required – Android Studio, Java or Kotlin, CameraX library, and Picasso
+Tools/ languages required – Android Studio, Java, CameraX library, and Picasso